-• PBA Keyboard Layout: Select the keyboard layout used for authentication.
+PBA Keyboard Layout: Select the keyboard layout used for authentication.

-Configure Pre-Boot Authentication - Boot Method
+7.6 Configure Pre-Boot Authentication - Hardware Compatibility

-The information in this section assumes that you are on the Configure Pre-Boot Authentication - Boot-Method page of the Create New Disk Encryption Policy wizard.
-If you are not, see Creating a Policy for instructions about how to get there.
+The information in this section assumes that you are on the Configure Pre-Boot Authentication - Hardware Compatibility page of the Create New Disk Encryption Policy wizard.
+If you are not, see "Creating a Policy" on page 28 for instructions about how to get there.

-After pre-boot authentication occurs, the BIOS or UEFI settings must be correctly set for Windows.
-The Boot Method page provides default settings for both UEFI and legacy BIOS in the Simple Configuration option, which is sufficient for the great majority of devices using Full Disk Encryption.
+After pre-boot authentication occurs, the BIOS settings must be correctly set for Windows.
 With older or unusual hardware configurations, the standard ZENworks PBA boot method and Linux kernel configuration used to provide the BIOS settings might not work, resulting in hardware that does not function correctly or is not recognized by Windows.
-In the event that you do have pre-boot issues due to these hardware settings, you can modify the hardware settings (DMI) using the Advanced Configuration option.